 We can “bearly” contain our happiness with this news!
-The first official grizzly bear sighting of 2019 has occurred in Yellowstone National Park!
-Despite a ton of snow and ridiculously frigid temperatures, the inevitable return to warmer weather is showing signs of occurring.
-We are a ways from wildflowers and open roads, but the bears are “waking up.”
+The first official grizzly bear sighting of 2022 has occurred in Yellowstone National Park!
+The inevitable return to warmer weather is showing signs of occurring.
+We are a still a long ways off from wildflowers and open Park roads, but the bears are “waking up.”

 “Male grizzlies come out of hibernation in mid-to-late March.
 Females with cubs emerge in April and early May.
 When bears emerge from hibernation, they look for food and often feed on elk and bison that died over the winter.
 Sometimes, bears will react aggressively while feeding on carcasses.

-The first bear sighting of 2018 was on March 6th.
+The first grizzly bear of 2021 was on March 13, also from a plane.
+The first bear sighting of 2020 was on March 7th.
+On that day, the bear was observed from the air by biologists during a radio telemetry flight near Grand Prismatic Spring just one day before last year’s first sighting.
+In 2019 was on March 8th.
+In 2018, it was on March 6th.
 In 2017, the first grizzly was spotted on March 15th.
 In 2016, the first grizzly sighting was on February 23rd, while 2015 saw the first grizzly on February 9th.
 With the bears waking up and roaming, hikers need to be aware, as active bears earlier in the year increase the potential for unexpected bear encounters.

 Because of the number of active bears in Yellowstone, the park restricts certain visitor activities in locations where there is a high density of elk and bison carcasses and lots of bears.
 Restrictions began in some bear management areas on Sunday, March 10 and will last for months.